swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 1. The parameter name will be prefixed with an underscore.
 2. A synthesized computed property representing  `wrappedValue` will be created and named per the original (non-prefixed) parameter name.
 The accessors will mirror the `wrappedValue`'s ones.
 3. A synthesized computed property representing  `projectedValue` will be created and named per the original parameter name prefixed with a dollar sign (`$`).
 The accessors will mirror the `projectedValue`'s ones - except if a mutating setter is defined and the parameter isn't `inout`.
 4. If a parameter's wrapper-type defines an initializer with a first parameter labeled "wrappedValue", then the parameter's label will be prefixed with an underscore and the parameter will be bound to the wrapper type.
-Also, if that condition applies, an overload will be created with the orginal parameter label and the `wrappedValue`'s type.
 5. If 4 does not apply, then the parameter's label is retained as is and the parameter is bound to the type of `wrappedValue`.

 #### Transformation Examples: